Burin Peninsula Health Care Foundation

 The Impact of Your Donations

-Thanks to donations from local families and community partners, this program has provided Infant Loss Kits, Memory Boxes and Angel Gowns, which are given to families at their time of loss.
-In addition, donations to this project have purchased a Cuddle Cot, which will give families on of the most precious gifts: time to grieve.
-Finally, artwork entitled, "The Springtime of Life" was designed for the Nursery Room windows of the BPHCC.
-This painting, commissioned by artist, Jim Miles, personifies new life and creation, honors pregnancy and infant loss, and celebrates rainbow babies.
+With the generosity of local families and community partners, the program offers Infant Loss Kits, Memory Boxes, and Angel Gowns, given to families during their time of loss.
+Donations have also made it possible to provide a Cuddle Cot, allowing families one of the most precious gifts: time to grieve and cherish their baby.
+In addition, the project commissioned a beautiful piece of artwork, “The Springtime of Life”, for the Nursery Room windows at the Burin Peninsula Health Care Centre.
+Created by artist Jim Miles, the painting symbolizes new life and creation, honors pregnancy and infant loss, and celebrates rainbow babies.